gdmoney/aws-ftp/README.md

 ## Project Overview
-Instructions to deploy an FTP server using the **AWS Transfer Family Service**.
+Instructions to deploy a managed SFTP server using the **AWS Transfer Family Service**.

 ## Solution Components